 Funding support for acreage owners

-With support from the Government of Alberta’s Watershed Resiliency and Restoration Program, for the first time ever, LSC can offer funding for acreage owners.
+With support from Alberta Environment and Protected Areas' Watershed Resiliency and Restoration Program, for the first time ever, LSC can offer funding for acreage owners.
 This exciting new addition to the Green Acreages Program provides funding (50:50 cost share up to $2500 per project) to acreage owners across Alberta to help them implement initiatives that enhance natural watershed function and reduce the impacts of flooding and drought.

 Eligible projects include:

 - Wetland enhancements, such as enhancing riparian and upland vegetation associated with wetlands.